evanmiller/hecate/README.md

 # hecate
-The Hex Editor From Hell
+The Hex Editor From Hell!

 Usage: